The Ultimate Salkantay Trek Packing List: What to Take (and What to Leave Behind)

 1 x shorts – I didn’t take shorts, but they are handy for the third day where the hike winds through the steamy jungle

-2 x t-shirts – look for wicking material to repel sweat and odour
+2 x t-shirts – look for wicking material to repel sweat and odour, I like the t-shirts from Unbound Merino (a company that makes both men’s and women’s clothing from this amazing fabric)

-1 x long-sleeve – again, wicking or quick-dry material is the key here.
+1 x long-sleeve – again, wicking or quick-dry material is the key here (try Unbound Merino).
 A long sleeve is good for layering, but if you want to save space, you can layer up with your t-shirts and fleece instead

 Down jacket – this is especially necessary for layering during the colder months (I didn’t pack one and relied on layering up with everything else I had packed)